palantirnet/federated-search-react/README.md

 ## Publishing releases

+- Run `yarn build` to build the static assets and copy the `package.json` file into the `build/static` directory
-- `yarn deploy` will push code to `master`
+- Run `yarn deploy` to push the contents of `build/static` to the `master` branch of this repository
-- `yarn deploy tag` will push to `master` and tag it with the version specified in `package.json` (be sure to bump as you see fit and commit that change before running this)
+- Run `yarn deploy tag` to push the contents of `build/static` to the `master` branch and tag it with the version listed in `package.json` (be sure to bump as you see fit and commit that change before running this)

 ## Additional documentation